For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 1. Go to Paddle > Retain > Cancellation Flows.

-2. Click on Edit in the Notification email settings section.
+2. In the Notification email settings section, click Edit .

-3. Enter the email address you want to receive the notifications at under Notification email.
+3. Enter the email address where you want to receive notifications under Notification email.

-4. Toggle the notification options you want to receive emails for.
+4. Toggle the notification options that you'd like to receive emails for.

 Subscribe to receive reports